2014 was a pretty normal vintage (temperature-wise) than we’ve had in a long time! It was a mild

 County.
 For four decades we have studied, prodded and coaxed our complex terroir to ensure that our Estate wines deliver vivid

-aromatics, commanding ?avors, great character and regional accuracy.
+aromatics, commanding flavors, great character and regional accuracy.
 While our 300+ acres of vineyards surrounding the winery

 will always be the cornerstone of our identity, starting with the 2011 vintage, in addition to our Estate Chardonnay, we started

-producing our ?rst Sonoma Coast Chardonnay.
+producing our first Sonoma Coast Chardonnay.
 This 2014 Sonoma Coast Chardonnay comes from extraordinary vineyards

 throughout Sonoma County consisting primarily of Foley Family estate vineyards.
 Our Sonoma Coast Chardonnay features fruit

 from some of the best sites in Carneros, Chalk Hill, lower Sonoma Valley and the Alexander Valley.
 The fruit coming from the

 Chalk Hill AVA provides richness, concentration, viscosity and nuttiness, while the Carneros AVA delivers structure and notes

 of apple and pear.